opensearch-project/documentation-website/_observing-your-data/ad/index.md

    - When the Security plugin (fine-grained access control) is enabled, the default result index becomes a system index and is no longer accessible through the standard Index or Search API.
 To access its content, you must use the anomaly detection RESTful API or the dashboard.
 As a result, you cannot build customized dashboards using the default result index if the Security plugin is enabled.
 However, you can create a custom result index to build customized dashboards.
    - If the custom index you specify does not exist, the Anomaly Detection plugin will create it when you create the detector and start your real-time or historical analysis.
-   - If the custom index already exists, the plugin checks if the index mapping of the custom index matches the anomaly result file.
-You need to make sure the custom index has valid mapping as shown here: [anomaly-results.json](https://github.com/opensearch-project/anomaly-detection/blob/main/src/main/resources/mappings/anomaly-results.json).
+   - If the custom index already exists, the plugin will verify that the index mapping matches the required structure for anomaly results.
+In this case, ensure that the custom index has a valid mapping as defined in the [`anomaly-results.json`](https://github.com/opensearch-project/anomaly-detection/blob/main/src/main/resources/mappings/anomaly-results.json) file.
    - To use the custom result index option, you need the following permissions:
       - `indices:admin/create` - Required for the Anomaly Detection plugin to create and roll over the custom index.
       - `indices:admin/aliases` - Required for the Anomaly Detection plugin to create and access an alias for the custom index.